• Skip to primary navigation

 With so many uses, it's no wonder that corn starch is a staple in many kitchens and households.

-• Key Characteristics: Corn starch has a neutral taste and acts as a thickening agent in recipes.
-While it doesn’t provide the same nutritional benefits as sorghum flour, it can be used as a binder or thickener.
+• Key Characteristics: Corn starch has a neutral taste and is a thickening agent in recipes.
+While it doesn't provide the same nutritional benefits as sorghum flour, it can be used as a binder or thickener.

 • Proper Ratio: Use half the amount of corn starch compared to sorghum flour in recipes that require thickening.
 Adjust other ingredients to achieve the desired consistency.